dkluis/TVMaze-Management/README.md

         1. Finder log
     1. Review all Shows Graphs (7 sets)
     1. Review all Episode Graphs (7 sets)

+* **Technologies**
+    1. TVMaze.com APIs
+    1. Plex Media Server (sqlite)
+    1. Python3 with DearPyGui
+    1. MariaDB
+    1. macOS (crontab, zsh)
+    1. Flask (my APIs for React webUI)

+* **Future**
+    1. Looking into a React based webUI
+    1. Looking into a way to automatically initialize a new setup

 ********************************************************************
 Old Documentation - To Be Reviewed